 A term at NTB Buchs or UniSpital Zurich is limited to CS, ECE, ME, PH & RBE majors only

-A term and/or B term at ZHAW is limited to MA and MAC majors only
+A term at Aristo Consulting (Cybersecurity) is limited to CS, MA at MAC majors only

-B or C term at Credit Suisse is limited to CS, IE, MA and MAC majors only
+A term and/or B term or C term at ZHAW is limited to MA and MAC majors only

 Switzerland is a small, mountainous country located in central Europe.
 Landlocked between France, Germany, and Italy, it is not surprising that you will hear all three languages as well as English in your daily comings and goings around town.
 The climate in Switzerland is temperate, but varies with altitude; cold, cloudy, rainy/snowy winters; cool to warm, cloudy, humid summers with occasional showers.
 IQP and MQP projects will return to the Global Projects Program for the 17-18 academic year.